TritonDataCenter/rfd/rfd/0171/README.md

  * There will be an additional interface on the mako for creating a link which will be used by muskie/webapi.
- * ETag for a HEAD/GET on a SnapLink target object would be different from the source due to the separate ObjectIds (see below)
+ * ETag for a HEAD/GET on a SnapLink target object would be different from the source due to the separate ObjectIds (though this is not necessary, see below)

 ### Billing